-Name Size Direction Description sys_reset 1 Input Reset for cmac_usplus_0 gt_ref_clk_p 1 Input Differential input clk to GT gt_ref_clk_n 1 Input Differential input clk to GT init_clk 1 Input Stable and free-running clk input to GT s_axi_pm_tick 1 PM tick input for AXI4-Lite read operations Note: This input is available when Include AXI4-Lite Control and Statistics Interface is selected in General Tab) simplex_mode_rx_aligned 1 Input This signal is used to indicate the generator module that the Simplex RX module is aligned and generator can now start the packet generation.
-Note: This input is available only for Simplex TX. switch_caui_mode 1 Input This signal is used to initiate the GT DRP write operation to switch the operation mode of the core.
+Name Size 1/0 Description sys_reset 1 I Reset for cmac_usplus_0 gt_ref_clk_p 1 I Differential input clk to GT gt_ref_clk_n 1 I Differential input clk to GT init_clk 1 I Stable and free-running clk input to GT pm_tick 1 PM tick input for AXI4-Lite read operations.
+Note: This input is available when Include AXI4-Lite Control and Statistics Interface is selected in General Tab. simplex_mode_rx_aligned 1 I This signal is used to indicate the generator module that the Simplex RX module is aligned and generator can now start the packet generation.
+Note: This input is available only for Simplex TX. send_continuous_pkts 1 I This signal is used for streaming continuous packets.
+1'b1: Streams continuous packets from the generator 1'b0: Fixed number of packets to be transmitted For runtime switchable configurations: if this input is 1'b1 at the beginning, you must deassert this signal before switching the mode. switch_caui_mode 1 I This signal is used to initiate the GT DRP write operation to switch the operation mode of the core.
 After the GT DRP operation, normal data sanity check will be performed for the switched mode.
 Note: This input is available only for the Runtime Switchable mode.
-Note: This input should be a single pulse.
-You should not apply another pulse before RX is aligned. lbus_tx_rx_restart_in 1 Input This signal is used to restart the packet generation and reception for the data sanity test, when the packet generator and the packet monitor are in idle state, that is, when tx_busy_led = 0 and rx_busy_led = 0. tx_gt_locked_led 1 Output Indicates that the GT has been locked.
-Note: This output is available only for Simplex TX mode. tx_done_led 1 Output Indicates that the packet generator has sent all the packets. caui_mode_led 1 Output Indicates the core operation mode (CAUI10 / CAUI4): 1'b0: CAUI10 1'b1: CAUI4 Note: This output is available only for the Runtime Switchable mode. tx_busy_led 1 Output Indicates that the generator is busy and is not able to respond to the lbus_tx_rx_restart_in command.
+This input should be a single pulse.
+You should not apply another pulse before RX is aligned. lbus_tx_rx_restart_in 1 I This signal is used to restart the packet generation and reception for the data sanity test, when the packet generator and the packet monitor are in idle state, that is, when tx_busy_led = 0 and rx_busy_led = 0. tx_gt_locked_led 1 0 Indicates that the GT has been locked.
+Note: This output is available only for Simplex TX mode. tx_done_led 1 0 Indicates that the packet generator has sent all the packets. caui_mode_led 1 0 Indicates the core operation mode (CAUI10 / CAUI4): • 1'b0: CAUI10 • 1'b1: CAUI4 Note: This output is available only for the Runtime Switchable mode.